quicwg/base-drafts/draft-ietf-quic-transport.md

 - configure minimum values for the initial number of permitted streams of each type, as communicated in the transport parameters ({{transport-parameters}});
-- control resource allocation for receive buffers by setting flow control limits both for streams and for the connection
+- control resource allocation for receive buffers by setting flow control limits both for streams and for the connection;
 - identify whether the handshake has completed successfully or is still ongoing;
-- keep a connection from silently closing, either by generating PING frames ({{frame-ping}}) or by requesting that the transport send additional frames before the idle timeout expires ({{idle-timeout}}); and
+- keep a connection from silently closing, by either generating PING frames ({{frame-ping}}) or requesting that the transport send additional frames before the idle timeout expires ({{idle-timeout}}); and
 - immediately close ({{immediate-close}}) the connection.